AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/01-onboarding/01-roadmap.md

 ## Follow-up Recommendations

 In order to provide students with continued pathways for growth, we suggest pointing students to the following resources to continue learning:

 * [Android Development Immersive](https://generalassemb.ly/education/android-development-immersive)
 * [Head First Android](https://www.amazon.com/Head-First-Android-Development-Griffiths/dp/1449362184/ref=sr_1_1?ie=UTF8&qid=1467811744&sr=8-1&keywords=head+first+android)

 ---

-Next up are the resources we provide for this [class](./04-tools-policies.md).
+Next up are tools and resources we ask students to come to class with - read up [here](./02-tools-policies.md).